Payday 3

-Payday 3 is a 2023 cooperative first-person shooter game developed by Starbreeze Studios and published by Deep Silver.
+Payday 3 is a 2023 cooperative first-person shooter game developed and published by Starbreeze Studios.
+The game was formerly published by Deep Silver.
 The game is a sequel to Payday 2, and is the third installment in the Payday series.
 It was released for PlayStation 5, Windows, and Xbox Series X/S on 21 September 2023.
-It received mixed reviews from critics and failed to meet the sales expectations of Starbreeze and Embracer Group.

-Setting

-Payday 3 takes place after the ending of Payday 2 where the Payday Gang went separate ways and left their criminal lives, but being double-crossed and losing all of their money causes the Payday Gang to return to the life of crime.
-The original crew of characters originating from Payday: The Heist ("Dallas", "Chains", "Wolf", and "Hoxton") return, with 5 other characters, four returning from Payday 2 ("Joy", "Houston", "Clover", "Jacket"), and one new character ("Pearl"), appearing as additional characters.
-The game takes place mainly in New York in the 2020s, intended to add more depth to the Payday Gang's crimes with game-changing differences like more advanced surveillance or the rise of cryptocurrency.
+The game takes place after the ending of Payday 2 where the Payday Gang went separate ways and left their criminal lives, but being double-crossed and losing all of their money causes the Payday Gang to return to the life of crime.
+The original crew of characters originating from Payday: The Heist ("Dallas", "Chains", "Wolf", and "Hoxton") return, with five other characters, four returning from Payday 2 ("Joy", "Houston", "Clover", "Jacket"), and one new character ("Pearl"), appearing as playable characters.
+It takes place mainly in New York and its surroundings in the 2020s, intended to add more depth to the Payday Gang's crimes with game-changing differences like more advanced surveillance or the rise of cryptocurrency.

-Heists

-Currently, there are 20 heists in Payday 3.
-These heists are divided into 4 sections.
+The game received mixed reviews from critics and failed to meet the sales expectations of Starbreeze and Embracer Group.

+Plot